Los Angeles sheriff’s deputies to get body-worn cameras

 The move comes after weeks of civil unrest in Los Angeles and across the nation following the death of George Floyd in Minneapolis police custody.
 Body camera footage in Floyd’s death has become a critical part of the criminal case against four officers.

+A federal program awarded 420 grants worth nearly $83 million in the last five years to help agencies pay for body cameras, yet municipal governments spend many millions more for cameras and expensive video storage.

+Advocates had also hoped that officers might behave better if they knew they were being recorded.
+Yet a 2019 analysis by researchers at George Mason University of 70 past studies found cameras have not met police leaders’ nor citizens’ expectations and there is still much that’s unknown about their impact.

 Villanueva said body camera footage would have helped detectives investigate a recent shooting where a deputy fatally shot an 18-year-old man five times in the back.
-There is no known video of the shooting.
+There is no known video of the shooting, and the investigation remains ongoing.

 There will be random audits of the deputies’ footage, Villanueva said.
 The cameras will have a 1-minute buffer period in which they will record video — though not audio — before they are manually activated.